Wali-Muhammad123/HelloMicroverse/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [Hello_Microverse] <a name="about-project"></a>
+# 📖 Hello_Microverse <a name="about-project"></a>

-> Describe your project in 1 or 2 sentences.

-**[Hello_Microverse]** is my first project uploaded on the microverse.
+**Hello_Microverse** is my first project uploaded on the microverse.
 It is a simple project that contains a simple HTML and CSS file and has the purpose of testing the linters and the gitflow.

 ## 🛠 Built With <a name="built-with"></a>
 1) HTML